Teach With INFOhio

 Locating Information in Practice

-Some students believe that all the information they will need is freely available on the internet.
+Some students believe that all the information they need is freely available on the internet.
 They think typing a question into a general search engine will give them the best results.
-Help students understand that different resources retrieve different kind of information and that better search strategies will give them better results.
+Help students understand that different resources retrieve different information and that better search strategies give better results.

 1. Ask students if they like that your school is allowed to make rules about what they can and cannot wear to school events.